minecraft-saar/MCTS-JSHOP/README.md

   + "BASIC": Actions have cost as specified in the domain file.
   + "STATEDEPENDENT": Uses hand crafted costfunctions for Minecraft, Blocksworld and Rovers domains does not work for other domains.
   + "NLG": Only usable with Minecraft domain, calls the NLG System for cost estimates.
+  + "NN": Calls a pre-trained NN for cost estimates.

   If the option "NLG" or "STATEDEPENDENT" is chosen, the abstraction level for Minecraft instructions can be chosen by adding option "--level ABSTRACTION".
-ABSTARCTION can be "BLOCK", "MEDIUM" or "HIGHLEVEL".
+ABSTRACTION can be "BLOCK", "MEDIUM" or "HIGHLEVEL".

-* NNTYPE can be:
-  + "Simple": The trained model that will be used is a simple NN.
-  + "CNN": The trained model that will be used is a CNN.

-  This option is only relevant if using an NN to estimate costs.
-Depending on the structure of the files it may be necessary to also add NNPATH, the path to the folder the trained NN is in, with ``-nnp PATH``.

 Additional options for MCTS, their default is already set according to best performance:
 * "-p" or "--planFile" Plan will be printed into File with this name, will overwrite anything already in File and create new File if none with that name is present